barryclark/jekyll-now/_posts/2020-12-19-discrete-fourier-transform.md

 $$f[n] = \mathcal{DFT}^{-1}\{F[k]\}[n] = \frac{1}{M}\sum_{k=0}^{N-1}F[k]\exp\left(i\,\frac{2\pi}{N} k n\right).$$

 Again, see this as some transformation on sequences which is (yet) unrelated to the FT.
-Just see this as an [invertible transform](https://math.stackexchange.com/questions/3454134/simple-proof-of-inverse-discrete-fourier-transformation-idft) on finite sequences.
+It is just an [invertible transform](https://math.stackexchange.com/questions/3454134/simple-proof-of-inverse-discrete-fourier-transformation-idft) on finite sequences.
 It is worth noting that the sequence reproduced by the DFT is also $$N$$-periodic, whereas the original sequence was only given on $$n=0,1,\dots,N-1$$.
 We will understand in the course of the article how the DFT and the FT relate and what the reason for the periodicity is.

 ## The Fourier Series (FS / CTFS)
 Before we dive into how the FT and the DFT relate, let's mention the Fourier Series (FS) for completeness.
 The Fourier Series lets us write periodic functions as a linear combination of plane waves.
 It is not absolutely vital for this article to understand the FS, but it is connected to both the FT and the DFT.
 Furthermore it is sometimes useful to write a periodic function as a Fourier Series to easier calculate its Fourier Transform.